Poincar\'e Duality and Supergravity: Introduction

 \section{Introduction}

-In de Rham theory, Poincar\'e duality takes on a beautiful geometric meaning: wedging and integration furnishes a pairing between the complex of de Rham forms and the complex of the compactly supported de Rham forms, pairing forms in degree $p$ with those in degree $n - p$, for $n$ the dimension of the manifold.
-Moreover, this pairing descends to a perfect pairing on the respective cohomology groups \cite{Bott}.
-We call this perfect pairing, the wedge-and-integrate pairing, the {Poincar\'e pairing}.
+In de Rham theory, Poincar\'e duality admits a beautiful geometric incarnation: wedge product and integration furnish a pairing between ordinary differential forms and compactly supported forms, pairing degree $p$ with degree $n-p$ on an $n$-dimensional oriented manifold, and descending to a perfect pairing on cohomology \cite{BottTu}.
+We will call this pairing, the \emph{wedge--and--integrate pairing}, Poincar\'e pairing: one may regard this as the basic mechanism by which geometry produces duality.

-In supergeometry, de Rham theory is more subtle \cite{Manin, Noja} and the Poincar\'e pairing of de Rham forms generalizes in several directions.
-First, the de Rham complex of a supermanifold $\mani$ features not just anticommuting $1$-forms such as $dx$, arising as usual from the even part of the geometry, but also commuting $1$-forms such as $d\theta$, arising from the odd part of the geometry of $\mani$.
-Consequently, the de Rham complex of a supermanifold is no longer bounded above: there exist forms of any non-negative degree.
-In particular, there is no top form, which suggests the theory of integration on supermanifolds is very different than on ordinary manifolds.
-Indeed, it turns out differential forms cannot be integrated on a supermanifold, but only on its reduced space, an ordinary manifold obtained by modding out the odd nilpotent part of the geometry.

-To develop a meaningful geometric integration theory on supermanifolds that can incorporate the odd directions instead of just discarding them, differential forms need to be paired with a new type of form, known as integral forms, which fit into a new complex, the twisted dual complex of the de Rham complex \cite{BerLei, CNR}.
-We refer to this complex as the Spencer complex of the supermanifold, borrowing the terminology from the theory of $\mathcal{D}$-modules.
-In essence, from the perspective of the Poincar\'e pairing, the de Rham complex is no longer self-dual in supergeometry; instead, it is dual to the Spencer complex.
-As a result, Poincar\'e duality -- as a wedge-and-integrate pairing -- is restored as a perfect pairing between the cohomology of the de Rham complex and the compactly supported cohomology of the Spencer complex \cite{Manin, Noja}.